8.11.6 FBAR Penalties

 2. The number of penalty assessments.

-3. The dollar amounts.
+3. The penalty calculation and dollar amounts.

 4. The FBAR case disposition.

-• FBAR issue workpapers
+• FBAR issue workpapers.

 Note: